saracaviglia/ASD/README.md

 # ASD
-In this repo you will find some of my exercises implemented during the course Algoritmi e Strutture Dati (Data Structures and Algorithms, University of Genoa, 2022).
+In this repo you will find my final project fo the Data Structure and Algorithms course (University of Genoa, 2022).
+The idea was to implement a binary decision tree in order to classify the type of insurance policy.
+This was decided based on the kind of vehicle and the age of the driver.
-These were created with two fellow students (@marti-malcuit and @mianlorenzo).
-### Topics
-  1.
-  2.
-  3.
-  4.
-  5.
-  6.
-  7.